Dacetylan/ci-poc-lorawan/gateway/Gateway.md

 - Is SPI enabled in raspi-config?
 - Correct SPI device (/dev/spidev0.0) specified in the "station.config" file?
 - Does the LoRa concentrator module have enough power?
+- If the gateway can't connect to TTN check the internet connection.
+	>> While working on this project an issue occurred where the RPi was connected to the network and accessible through SSH, but didn't get internet.

 ---